diffractometer/fizzbuzzes/clojure/readme.md

-do `lein run` from command line to run
+run `lein run` inside of fizzbuzz folder

 using Lein boilerplate but in the interest of clarity it's here: